notpaulmartin/PDFit/README.md

 **_What you see is what you get!_**

-If you have ever tried printing a webpage or converting it to a multipage PDF, you've encountered this issue: More often than not the print dialogue completely massacres the entire website.
+If you have ever tried printing a webpage or converting it to a multipage PDF, you've probably encountered this issue: More often than not what you end up printing looks quite different to the actual website.

+This extension is for when your browser's built-in print function fails you.
-But how can it be that in a world of self-driving cars and quantum computers, you still can't properly print websites?

-This is why, together with my good friend [Alexandra](https://github.com/alexandrapurcarea), I decided to tackle this very problem and develop a simple Chrome extension that enables the printing of webpages as is.
+How can it be that in a world of self-driving cars and quantum computers, you still can't properly print websites?
+That is why, together with my good friend [Alexandra](https://github.com/alexandrapurcarea), I decided to tackle this very problem and develop a simple Chrome extension that enables the printing of webpages as is.

+## Usage

+To convert the current tab to PDF, just click on the extension in your address bar and a print dialogue will open in a pop-up window.
+You can now either print the website or save it as a pdf.

 ## Installation